goleaf/lunar-ecom/README.md

 - **Decimal Places**: Set appropriate decimal places for each currency (2 for most, 0 for JPY)
 - **Enabled Status**: Only enable currencies that are actively used
 - **Price Per Currency**: Consider setting prices per currency rather than relying solely on exchange rates
-- **Storefront Integration**: Use currencies with storefront session for multi-currency stores
+- **Frontend Integration**: Use currencies with frontend session for multi-currency stores
 - **Testing**: Test currency conversions with different exchange rates
 - **Performance**: Cache currency data for frequently accessed currencies
 - **Migration**: Ensure currencies are created before creating prices